yvonnexiong/Unity-MetaXR-AI-Florence2/README.md

   - ReferringExpressionSegmentation, RegionToSegmentation
   - RegionToCategory, RegionToDescription
   - OCR, OCRWithRegion
-- Visuals currently implemented for Object Detection: draws 2D UI boxes and/or places 3D anchors per detection.
+- Visuals currently implemented for Object Detection: draws 2D UI boxes and/or places 3D labels per detection.
 - Other tasks return text/entities; basic display is included in `resultText`, with room to extend visuals if desired.

-⚙️ Requirements
+## ⚙️ Requirements
 - Unity 6 LTS recommended.
 - Meta XR Core and MRUK packages.
 (Or All-In-One)
 - NVIDIA API key with access to Florence-2 endpoint.

-☁️ NVIDIA Endpoint
+## ☁️ NVIDIA Endpoint
 - URL used by the controller: `https://ai.api.nvidia.com/v1/vlm/microsoft/florence-2`
 - Auth: Bearer token in `Authorization` header.
 - Content-Type: `application/json`
 - Accept: `application/zip` (response is a ZIP containing a `.response` JSON file and optionally `overlay.png`).

-⚡ Setup: 5 Minutes
+## ⚡ Setup: 5 Minutes
 1) Get an NVIDIA API Key
    - Obtain a key from NVIDIA’s AI API portal and ensure access to the Florence-2 VLM endpoint. https://build.nvidia.com/